-Diversity is a quality that the Biomechanics and Movement Science (BMSC) Program was founded on from its inception.
-BMSC students come from a wide range of backgrounds including athletic training, biological sciences, computer science, exercise physiology, mechanical engineering, physical therapy, and psychology.
+Diversity is a quality that the Biomechanics and Movement Science (BIOMS) Program was founded on from its inception.
+BIOMS students come from a wide range of backgrounds including athletic training, biological sciences, computer science, exercise physiology, mechanical engineering, physical therapy, and psychology.
 Students can pursue highly specialized research with diverse faculty and yet gain knowledge in related areas for an education that is genuinely translational.
 Learn more by visiting the Biomechanics and Movement Sciences Program.

-This innovative training program, coordinated through the Department of Physical Therapy, includes outstanding faculty members from three academic units at the University of Delaware: the Departments of Physical Therapy, Mechanical Engineering, and Health and Exercise Sciences.
-The program fuses two independent training programs: an entry level Doctor in Physical Therapy (DPT), designed to train clinical physical therapists, and the PhD in Biomechanics and Movement Sciences (BIOMS).
+This innovative training program, coordinated through UDPT, includes outstanding faculty members from three academic units at the University of Delaware: the Departments of Physical Therapy, Mechanical Engineering, and Kinesiology & Applied Physiology.
+The program fuses two independent training programs: an entry level DPT, designed to train clinical physical therapists, and the PhD in Biomechanics and Movement Sciences (BIOMS).
 Research concentrations during the PhD portion of the program will include Applied Physiology, Applied Exercise Physiology, Biomechanics, Motor Control, and Rehabilitation Technology.